securebio/nao-dedup/README.md

   against every other pair
 - **Quality-based selection**: Selects the highest quality read as the exemplar for each duplicate cluster
-- **Flexible orientation handling**: Can operate in strict mode (same orientation required) or tolerant mode (handles mate-pair swaps)
+- **Flexible orientation handling** (Python only): Can operate in strict mode (same orientation required) or tolerant mode (handles mate-pair swaps).
+Rust always uses tolerant mode.
 - **High performance**: Rust implementation is ~40x faster than Python, and uses much less memory.